Stock market today: Stocks edge lower on Wall Street, ending a 3-week winning streak for the S&P 500

 The PCE is the Fed’s preferred measure of inflation and the latest reading is encouraging for economists and investors who are hoping for rate cuts to help ease pressure on the market and borrowers.
 Wall Street is betting that the Fed will start cutting interest rates at its meeting in September.

-Treasury yields were mixed in the bond market after initially losing ground following the latest signal of easing inflation.
-The yield on the 10-year Treasury, which influences interest rates on mortgages and other consumer loans, rose to 4.35% from 4.30% just prior to the release of the PCE data.
-The yield on the two-year Treasury, which more closely tracks expectations for Fed actions, held steady at 4.72% from just prior to the data's release.
+Treasury yields rose in the bond market after initially losing ground following the latest signal of easing inflation.
+The yield on the 10-year Treasury, which influences interest rates on mortgages and other consumer loans, rose to 4.38% from 4.30% just prior to the release of the PCE data.
+The yield on the two-year Treasury, which more closely tracks expectations for Fed actions, rose to 4.74% from 4.72% just prior to the data's release.

 The Fed raised interest rates to their highest level in more than two decades in an effort to tame inflation back to its 2% target.
 Other measures of inflation, including the well-known consumer price index, have also confirmed that pressure on prices has been easing.